gc/kdh-react-boilerplate/README.md

 yarn start
 ```

+2. Either clone the boilerplate-bot, or setup your own bot with KDH (use the boilerplate bot as a guide)

-2. (OPTIONAL: you can also use your own bot) Clone `gc/kdh-react-boilerplate-bot`, and
+To setup the boilerplate bot: Clone `gc/kdh-react-boilerplate-bot`, and
 then put your token and client secret in `config.template.js`,
 rename it to `config.js`.
 Run the bot with: ```
 npm install && node bot```